PRINSUS-RIsk/SUS-Risk/research/work-packages.md

 ### Data Sources:

-- Individual data of all Italian FADN farms from 2008 to most recent available data (CREA-PB)[^1]
+- Individual data of all Italian FADN farms from 2008 to most recent available data (CREA-PB)
-- Primary data from online discrete choice experiment with 300 farmers, paired with FADN data[^1]
+- Primary data from online discrete choice experiment with 300 farmers, paired with FADN data
-- Individual FADN data integrated with survey data[^1]
+- Individual FADN data integrated with survey data

 ### Deliverables: